p-argento/uni/DM/_DM Notes.md

 Comment the figures.
 Use the training file.
 For classification you can use also the other one.

-*jupyter*
+*Jupyter*
-Use a notebook on jupyter for each phase of the KDD Process.
+Use a notebook on Jupyter for each phase of the KDD Process.
 There's a notebook with all the details.

 3 basic types: int, float, str.